 - an explanation of what is required at each point of the procedure

-- a comprehensive, interactive Privacy Risk Assessment Questionnaire, which can be applied to projects or business units across your organisation to help teams self-identify any privacy risks, gaps or weaknesses.
+- a comprehensive Privacy Risk Assessment Questionnaire, which can be applied to projects or business units across your organisation to help teams self-identify any privacy risks, gaps or weaknesses.
+The Questionnaire includes extra topics to assess if you are regulated by the GDPR, and/or if your project includes AI or other algorithmic systems.

 Template: Data Governance Protocol